Count and cofactor matroids of highly connected graphs

 Another example of matroids on graphs is given by the family of generic $d$-dimensional rigidity matroids, denoted by $\mathcal{R}_d(G)$.
 As we noted above, for $d = 2$ these are the $(2,3)$-count matroids, while for $d = 1$ they coincide with the $(1,1)$-count matroids.
 For $d \geq 3$, however, generic $d$-dimensional rigidity matroids are not defined by a sparsity condition, and their properties are much less understood than that of count matroids.
 In particular, finding a combinatorial characterization for the rank functions of generic $3$-dimensional rigidity matroids is a major open question.

 Brigitte and Herman Servatius \cite[Problem 17]{servatius} asked whether there is a (smallest) constant $k_d$ such that $G$ is uniquely determined by ${\cal R}_d(G)$, provided that ${\cal R}_d(G)$ is $k_d$-connected.
 The only known cases of this problem are when $d = 1$, where Whitney's theorem gives an affirmative answer, and when $d = 2$, which was answered positively in \cite{JK}.
-We answer the analogous question in the case of $d=3$ for a closely related family of matroids, the \emph{generic $3$-dimensional cofactor matroids}, which we denote by $\cofactor(G)$.
-These matroids bear a strong resemblance to the generic $3$-dimensional rigidity matroid, leading Whiteley to conjecture that $\cofactor(G) = \mathcal{R}_3(G)$ for every graph $G$, see e.g.\ \cite[Page 61]{Whlong}.
+We answer the analogous question in the case of the so-called $C_2^1$-cofactor matroid $\cofactor(G)$ of a graph $G$.
+This matroid bears a strong resemblance to the generic $3$-dimensional rigidity matroid of a graph, leading Whiteley to conjecture that $\cofactor(G) = \mathcal{R}_3(G)$ for every graph $G$, see e.g.,\ \cite[Page 61]{Whlong}.
 In a recent paper, Clinch, Jackson and Tanigawa \cite{CJT} gave an NP $\cap$ co-NP characterization for the rank function of $\cofactor(G)$.
 They also showed that every $12$-connected graph is ``$\cofactor$-rigid,'' an analogue of the Lovász-Yemini theorem for $\cofactor(G)$.